Installation

 You also need the James Allwrights's abcMIDI package consisting of abc2midi, yaps, abc2abc and other programs.
 James Allwright is no longer supporting this package and I have made numerous fixes as well as added new features.
 Executables for the package are available for some platforms; otherwise you will need to build them yourself from the source code.

-You can find the latest abcMIDI sources of abcMIDI from my main page http://ifdo.ca/~seymour/runabc/top.html and compile it on your system.
+You can also find the latest abcMIDI sources of abcMIDI from my main page http://ifdo.ca/~seymour/runabc/top.html and compile it on your system.
 Executables for Microsoft Windows can also be found on the same site.
-Other precompiled versions systems are available on Guido Gonzato's site The abcplus Homepage.

 To convert the abc files to postscript files displaying the sheet music, you also need Jeff Moine's abcm2ps package.
 The executable for the PC is included with abcMIDI executables on my site.